MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 - If a hex string, which has a length that is a multiple of 8, has the first digit with 8 or higher, the numeral is treated as negative.

-Sign bits are accepted for bigint-suffixed numerals:

-- Bigint-suffixed hex treats the high bit of any literal with a length multiple of 8 as the sign bit.
-- Bigint-suffixed binary accepts sign bits at 96 and 128 chars, and from there on every 8 characters.
+Specifying an unsigned suffix on binary and hex literals ignores sign bits.
+For example, `0xFFFFFFFF` returns `-1`, but `0xFFFFFFFFu` returns the `[uint]::MaxValue` of 4294967295.

-- Prefixing the literal with a 0 will bypass this and be treated as unsigned.
+Prefixing the literal with a `0` will bypass this and be treated as unsigned.
 For example: `0b011111111`.
-- Specifying an unsigned suffix ignores sign bits.

-You can also negate literals using `-` prefix.
-This may result in a positive number due to sign bits being permitted.
+You can also negate binary and hex literals using the `-` prefix.
+This can result in a positive number since sign bits are permitted.

+Sign bits are accepted for BigInteger-suffixed numerals:

+- BigInteger-suffixed hex treats the high bit of any literal with a length multiple of 8 as the sign bit.
+- BigInteger-suffixed binary accepts sign bits at 96 and 128 characters, and at every 8 characters after.

 ### Commands that look like numeric literals